wercker-labs/wercker-blog/source/posts/2013-10-04-Getting-started-with-android-part-4.md

 ### Prerequisites

-This guide expands on code from
+This guide expands on the code from
-[part 3](/2013/09/27/Gettingstarted-with-android-part-3.html), we will not dive too much into too much specific code.
-So just going through part 1 will also suffice.
+[part 3](/2013/09/27/Gettingstarted-with-android-part-3.html), we will not dive too much into specific code.
+Going through of part 1 of the series will also suffice.

 ### Introduction ###

-We now have a working application we want to deploy to services such as
+We now have a working application that we want to deploy to services such as
 <a href="https://testflightapp.com">testflight</a> or
-<a href="http://hockeyapp.net/features/">hockeyapp</a> it so our QA can test it.
+<a href="http://hockeyapp.net/features/">hockeyapp</a> so our QA team could potentially test it.

-With such services you have an overview of the devices and software your test users use, you can distribute our builds to specific groups of people and they can get notifications when there's a new version.
-Both services also have an SDK you can use and more easily get crash reports, do remote logging, etc. In this guide we will use testflight as the primary example.
+With such services you have an overview of the devices and software your test users use, you can distribute wercker's builds to specific groups of people and they can get notifications when a new version is available.
+Both services also have an SDK you can use, and more easily retrieve crash reports, do remote logging, etc. In this guide we will use testflight as the primary example.